solana-stream-solutions/solfees/API.md

 #### `getRecentPrioritizationFees`

-Provide more filters: accept read-write accounts, read-only accounts and up to 5 desired percentile levels.
+Provide more filters: accept read-write accounts, read-only accounts, up to 5 desired percentile levels and allow to exclude transactions with zero unit price.
 Response includes number of transactions, number of filtered transactions, average fee and requested levels with slot and commitment.

 ## Original Solana API